When working with long tables in Word, repeating the header is crucial for saving time. Here's a simple guide to setting up repeating table headers!

 Step 4: Uncheck the box “Repeat as header row at the top of each page” and click “OK” to cancel the setting.

-This article has presented the feature of repeating table headers in Word, making your documents easier to follow and more efficient when working with long tables.
-Hopefully, the above Word tips and tricks will help you prepare documents in the most professional way.
+This article has demonstrated the feature of repeating table headers in Word, making your documents easier to follow and more efficient when working with long tables.
+Hopefully, these Word tips and tricks will help you prepare your documents in the most professional way.

 Source